a-abella/docklog/README.md

   -h, --help            show this help message and exit -t, --timestamps, --time
-                        Prepend timestamps to log lines -n TAIL, --tail TAIL  Number of lines to show from end of the logs (default 10)
+                        Prepend timestamps to log lines -n TAIL, --tail TAIL  Number of lines to show from end (default 10) -s, --static          Do not follow; print tail lines and exit
 ```

 ```